Click on a name for further information and contact details. The root of the email addresses is "@nottingham.ac.uk"

 Steven is primarily interested in the links between the morphology, star-formation and assembly histories of galaxies, and particularly the competition between internal and environmental processes in producing the present-day galaxy population.
 He studies galaxy morphologies in large surveys both visually, via the Galaxy Zoo project, and quantitatively, by developing novel techniques to decompose galaxy structures.

 Jamie’s research focuses on the physics of the intergalactic medium and the epoch of reionisation.
-He uses large-scale numerical simulations of the cosmic web performed on some of the world’s most powerful supercomputers in combination with detailed spectroscopic observations to help understand the properties of galaxies and gas in the early Universe.
+He uses cosmological simulations performed on some of the world’s most powerful supercomputers to investigate the interplay between galaxies and gas in the early Universe.

 Simon works in the field of extragalactic astronomy and observational cosmology.
 His main area of research is the study of galaxy evolution.
 In particular, he is interested in determining how dark matter evolves in galaxies by exploiting the phenomenon of gravitational lensing.
 He also uses multi-wavelength surveys which span from the UV to the sub-millimetre, to measure the formation and evolution of stars in galaxies.
 On the theory side, he develops new statistical techniques for use in cosmology.